High Pregnancy Rates with Both Fresh and Frozen Embryos

 In the last few years our ability to grow embryos for 5 days, at which point they are called blastocysts, has led to extremely high pregnancy rates with both fresh and frozen embryos.

 Many of the top IVF centers in the country, including ours, have changed to transferring only blastocyst stage embryos (Day 5 embryos).
 This has led to pregnancy rates around 50% after the transfer of a single blastocyst.

 At this stage, the embryos have begun to differentiate into fetal tissue and placental tissue and we’re able to tell the embryos which have the highest chance of implantation and are worth freezing.
 This single embryo transfer rate has led to a much lower chance of twin and triplet pregnancies.
 This is extremely beneficial as twin and certainly triplet pregnancies are very high risk pregnancies; premature delivery and all the problems for the babies associated with this are 4-10x higher than a singleton pregnancy.

 Overall success rates with transferring a single embryo on two cycles is much higher than transferring two embryos on a single cycle.
-Single embryo transfer has led to the significant decline in twin and triplet pregnancies; this is in accordance with the recent ASRM guidelines to attempt to decrease twins and nearly eliminate triplet pregnancy rates.
+Single embryo transfer has led to a significant decline in twin and triplet pregnancies; this is in accordance with the recent ASRM guidelines to attempt to decrease twins and nearly eliminate triplet pregnancy rates.

 Have more questions on which path is best for you?
 Contact us, we are here to help you chose the best path for your treatment.